transmissions11/solcurity/README.md

 - `D1` - Check your assumptions about what other contracts do and return.
 - `D2` - Don't mix internal accounting with actual balances.
-- `D3` - Becareful of relying on the raw token balance of a contract to determine earnings.
+- `D3` - Be careful of relying on the raw token balance of a contract to determine earnings.
 - `D4` - Watch out for ERC-777 tokens.
 Even a token you trust could preform reentrancy if it's an ERC-777.
 - `D5` - Don't use spot price from an AMM as an oracle.
-- `D6` - Use sanity checks to prevent oracle/price mainpulation.
+- `D6` - Use sanity checks to prevent oracle/price manipulation.
 - `D7` - Do not trade on AMMs without receiving a price target off-chain or using an oracle.